MapsPeople/docs/collections/_cms/index.md

 **App Categories**

-Clicking on the arrows to the left of the category name allows you to change the order.
-This category order will be on the app.
+Clicking on the arrows to the left of the Category name allows you to change the order.
+This Category order will be reflected in the apps.
 You can also choose an icon to be displayed next to the category name.

 ## Type visibility